-Is it possible that our Shepherd is coming, and the long expected Rapture will take place this year?
+Is it possible that our Shepherd is coming, and the long expected Rapture will take place soon?

 Jesus as the Lamb of God is a theme that runs throughout the Scriptures.
 Jesus is our shepherd in the sense that he cares for God’s flock, but he is the lamb in the sacrificial sense.

 “I assure you: Anyone who doesn’t enter the sheep pen by the door but climbs in some other way, is a thief and a robber.
 The one who enters by the door is the shepherd of the sheep.
 The doorkeeper opens it for him, and the sheep hear his voice.
 He calls his own sheep by name and leads them out.
 When he has brought all his own outside, he goes ahead of them.
 The sheep follow him because they recognize his voice.
 They will never follow a stranger; instead they will run away from him, because they don’t recognize the voice of strangers.”